ROCm/MIVisionX/apps/README.md

 * [MIVisionX-Classifier](https://github.com/kiritigowda/MIVisionX-Classifier) - This application runs know CNN image classifiers on live/pre-recorded video stream.
 * [YOLOv2](https://github.com/kiritigowda/YoloV2NCS) - Run tiny yolov2 (20 classes) with AMD's MIVisionX
-* [Traffic Vision](https://github.com/srohit0/trafficVision#traffic-vision) - This app detects cars/buses in a live traffic at a phenomenal 50 frames/sec with HD resolution (1920x1080) using deep learning network Yolo-V2.
-The model used in the app is optimized for inferencing performnce on AMD-GPUs using MIVisionX toolkit.
+* [Traffic Vision](https://github.com/srohit0/trafficVision#traffic-vision) - This app detects cars/buses in live traffic at a phenomenal 50 frames/sec with HD resolution (1920x1080) using deep learning network Yolo-V2.
+The model used in the app is optimized for inferencing performance on AMD-GPUs using MIVisionX toolkit.